xarray-contrib/xarray-simlab/doc/io_storage.rst

 Store Model Inputs and Outputs
 ==============================

-Model inputs and/or outputs can be kept in memory or saved on disk using either `xarray`_'s or `zarr`_'s I/O capabilities.
+Simulation inputs and/or outputs can be kept in memory or saved on disk using either `xarray`_'s or `zarr`_'s I/O capabilities.

 .. _xarray: http://xarray.pydata.org
 .. _zarr: https://zarr.readthedocs.io/en/stable